AM-AO/Cypress-sample-project-scripts/README.md

+# This sample gives an idea of how I write technical documentation...

-# Step-by-step guide for Cypress testing
+## Step-by-step guide for Cypress setup + testing

 ### Outline:
 1. Installing Cypress